 The Celtic feast will then commence at 7:00pm & will consist of three courses of hearty fare.

 You will be entertained in true Celtic style throughout the evening, with a range of performances from pipers, musicians & Irish dancers, performing exclusively to those attending.

 Seating is limited so we suggest you pre-book your tickets for this event.
-Contact the Old Priory on 03 5728 1024 to book your ticket.
+Tickets will be available via the link to the TRY BOOKING website from July 2018.

-On Saturday, there will be a range of music and dancing in the Old Beechworth Gaol.
-Pipers, two music stages located in the court & exercise yards.
-Highland & Irish dancers will perform throughout the day.
+During Saturday, there will be a range of music and dancing in the Heritage Precinct, and Queen Victoria Park.
 It will be a celebration of our Celtic origins through music, play and dance, and will feature visiting performers as well as some of Beechworth’s own remarkable talents.

 The Rotary Club Celtic Market and “Scots on the Rock” music at Queen Victoria Park will entertain from 9.00am - 3.30pm.
 The Market offers something for everyone with food, traditional crafts, jewellery and face painting.
 There will also be a variety of Celtic market stalls and food vendors at the entrance to the Old Beechworth Gaol.

 Hotels and other venues will also feature activities during Saturday with an Art show also being planned.